reazen/relude-parse/README.md

 For examples below, I'm going to assume method 3.

+As a side note, the relude ecosystem prefers the `|>` pipe operator over `->`, so most functions are "significant data last" style, and the "significant data" is typically a value of type `Parser.t('a)`.

 # Parsers

 `ReludeParse.Parser.t('a)` is a data type which encapsulates the ability to parse a string